On 11 April 2018 the Court of Appeal in England and Wales issued its judgment in the English case of Kim Waggott -v- William H Waggott.

 We also have a principle which is designed to consider whether a party at the time of divorce/dissolution of a civil partnership seems likely to suffer serious financial hardship as a result of the divorce/dissolution.
 This provision can be used to seek an award of indefinite maintenance.
 Why, therefore, has it been so much rarer in Scotland for the court to make awards of indefinite maintenance for spouses?
 Is it because our assessment of fairness has been somehow less fair than in England and Wales?
 Or are we still focused on avoiding financial hardship but with the expectation that a party must take some responsibility for that too rather than relying on the other party?

 Arguably, it is the latter.
 In the 2016 Scottish case of CG v GG the wife pursuer sought indefinite financial support on account of health issues.
 She was unsuccessful, despite undisputed psychiatric evidence that she was unlikely to work again in any capacity.
 She was awarded financial support, but only for an adjustment period of time.
-The Judge was clear that the clear that the purpose of the award was to enable the pursuer to adjust to her new circumstances, not to enable the standard of living enjoyed during the marriage to be maintained for an indefinite and extended period.
+The Judge was clear that the purpose of the award was to enable the pursuer to adjust to her new circumstances, not to enable the standard of living enjoyed during the marriage to be maintained for an indefinite and extended period.

 Maintenance, but only for an adjustment period?